 All concerts are in the Niles Gallery of the Lucille C. Little Fine Arts Library just off Rose Street at the University of Kentucky.

 Concerts are on Fridays at noon and last one hour.
 Admission is free and open to the public.
 Contact email@example.com for further information.

-September 14: Lee Boy Sexton with John Sexton
+September 13: Lee Boy Sexton and his son Johnny Sexton

 In 1999 he was presented with the Kentucky Governor's Award for Lifetime Achievement in the Arts.